2022 THEME PARK TICKET PRICES AT WALT DISNEY WORLD

 - Prices in roughly the top 10% for the year have a darker red fill and black text, with the very highest bolded

 - Every other price in between has black text and white fill.

-Note that my work is largely based on the rounded per-day prices Disney published.
-As a result, the “10%” breaks are not exact.
-Prices shown are also pre-tax.
+Note that my work is based on the rounded per-day prices Disney publishes.
+As a result, the “10%” breaks are rarely exact.
+Prices shown are pre-tax.